t) Provisions and Contingent liabilities

 (e) The Company uses rent free premises as its registered address provided by a director (Mr. Mohan Lal Jain) during current year and previous year.

-(f) The directors of the company i.e. Raghav Bahl (Director) and Ritu Kapur (Managing Director) have given personal guarantee for borrowings taken by the company (Refer note 13A and 13B)
+(f) The directors of the Company i.e. Raghav Bahl (Director) and Ritu Kapur (Managing Director) have given personal guarantee for certain borrowings taken by the Company (Refer note 14)

 - Borrowings, taken by the Company are as per the Company's credit and liquidity risk assessment and there is no comparable instrument having the similar terms and conditions with related security being pledged and hence the carrying value of the borrowings represents the best estimate of fair value.

-- The fair value of investment in mutual funds and non convertible debentures are measured either at quoted price or fait value at the reporting date.
+- The fair value of investment in mutual funds and non convertible debentures are measured either at quoted price or fair value at the reporting date.

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial asset fails to meet its contractual obligations.
 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each financial asset.
 The management also considers the factors that may influence the credit risk of its customer base, including the default risk etc. The carrying amounts of financial assets represent the maximum credit risk exposure.